-SCOPE can collect demographic, geographic, biometric and/or anthropometric details, while keeping the information securely stored in a single repository and available whenever it is needed.
+SCOPE can be used to collect demographic, geographic and biometric details.
+While keeping the information securely stored in a single repository, these details are available whenever they are needed.
 For example, when refugees move back from Kenya to Somalia or Lebanon to Syria, WFP can easily enrol them in assistance programmes on the other side of the border without having to register them again.